125ade/IntelliInfer/README.md

 **Method**: `GET`

-**Purpose**: This route is used by user to display all of his datasets
+**Purpose**: This route is used by users to display all of their datasets

 **Expected Output**:
 ```json